luhaitao0626/create-crud-template/README.md

 The Main Purpose is to free developers from manually creating entity CRUD files.

 ## instruction
-Until now, crud-cli only support element-plus CRUD template, other template will be available later.
+Until now, webcrud-cli only support element-plus CRUD template, other template will be available later.

-## How to use?
+# How to use?
+## install globally
 ### 1. install
 ```cmd
 npm install webcrud-cli -g